-Time to get serious – if you’re looking for a purpose-built higher education LMS with a modern and intuitive feel, check out Blackboard.
+Time to get serious—if you’re looking for a purpose-built higher education LMS with a modern and intuitive feel, check out Blackboard.
 It facilitates fluid, user-friendly digital learning environments with a ton of specialist solutions thrown in.
 These range from Blackboard Analytics for Learn, which helps you identify barriers to student success, to Blackboard Predict and Blackboard Intelligence which help keep students on track and let you optimize institutional performance.
-A great platform for delivering sophisticated, engaging online teaching experiences – and ensuring everyone gets the right support.
-A specialist from StuDocu states that it's a great platform for delivering sophisticated, engaging online teaching experiences – and ensuring everyone gets the right support.
+The team at StuDocu swear by it, finding it to be a great platform for delivering sophisticated, engaging online teaching experiences and ensuring everyone gets the right support.

 Price: aimed at institutions rather than individuals, Blackboard comes with a hefty license fee.